richmccue/richmccue.github.io/test.md

-# Persuasive Presentations or Death by PowerPoint?
+# Persuasive Presentations or Death by PowerPoint???
+## Assited by Brittany

 ### Learning Objectives